kurama/mistralai-internship/README.md

   - Creates Docker image
   - Pushes to Docker Hub: [`rapidement/mistralai-internship-backend`](https://hub.docker.com/repository/docker/rapidement/mistralai-internship-backend/general)

-The images are then used by Argo CD to automatically deploy updates to the Kubernetes cluster when new versions are pushed to the repositories.
+The images are then used by Argo CD to automatically deploy updates to the Kubernetes cluster when new versions are pushed to the repository.